architdate/PKHeX-Auto-Legality-Mod/Features.md

 - It should gen all available sets in the `SM` dex
 - You will recieve a confirmation about how many sets were genned at the end

+## Legalize Box Pokemon:

+This feature allows you to legalize all the illegal Pokemon within the active box.

+### Usage:

+- Go to the box you would like to legalize.
+- Go to `Tools > Auto Legality Mod > Legalize Box Pokemon`
+- It should legalize all the Pokemon within the active box.
+- You will recieve a notification when the process is over.

 ## Shortcuts: